 And yet, the Vermonters continued to govern Vermont.
 New York shrank from asserting its claims by force.
 The issue continued to fester.

-What about south of the Ohio, where white settlers already lived?
+What about south of the Ohio River, where white settlers already lived?
 In June 1784, North Carolina ceded its transmountain land to the federal government.
 The transmountain settlers, then numbering about 15,000, promptly held a convention (December) and organized a state government.
 If this was to be the process north of the Ohio, why not south of it as well?
 The settlers originally called their land Frankland, after the tribe (the Franks) which overthrew the Roman Empire, but elided the name into Franklin (1785) in a dubious attempt to associate the proposed state with the popular Pennsylvanian.
 The state collected taxes and paid salaries in beaver pelts.

 Matters miscarried at once.
 North Carolina had second thoughts, and resented the precipitate action of the Franklinites.
 The legislature repealed her act of cession in March 1785.
 Franklin sent a memorial to Congress anyhow, seeking admission as the fourteenth state.
 North Carolina, the memorial read, “claims a sovereignty over a country whose prayers she has rejected and whose interests she has forsaken”.
 Congress should “receive (Franklin) into the federal union”.